junhaoliao/iCtrl/README.md

 You are also welcome to visit my personal website: https://junhao.ca

-## Instructions
+## Instructions (5 steps)
+1. Download and install dependency "Microsoft Visual C++ Redistributable for Visual Studio 2019": https://aka.ms/vs/16/release/vc_redist.x64.exe
+2. Download and extract "UG_Remote_v4_2.zip" from the Release Page: https://github.com/junhaoliao/UG_Remote/releases
-1. Double click on "UG_Remote.exe" to initiate the profile.
+3. Double click on "UG_Remote.exe" to initiate the profile.
-2. After the initialization, run "UG_Remote.exe" again to start a new connection.
+4. After the initialization, run "UG_Remote.exe" again to start a new connection.
-3. If you are disconnected, you can choose to resume the last session also by "UG_Remote.exe".
+5. If you are disconnected, you can choose to resume the last session also by "UG_Remote.exe".

 Microsoft Windows Only.
 Mac/Linux users please see https://github.com/Louis-He/ug_connection Credits to: @Louis-He Support for Linux/Mac will be added (when I actually found my MacBook useful...
 Thumbs down for Apple not supporting Linux on their latest models).